I have to say it is balancing features. Many of the adhesive features battery manufacturers require play off each other.

-The features of these products are dialed in to meet unique specifications.
+The features of these adhesives for electric vehicle batteries are dialed in to meet unique specifications.
 The challenge comes in balancing one or more characteristics against the others.

 For example, high thermal conductivity is a common requirement.
 Batteries can get extremely hot while charging, and the faster the charge – the higher the heat.
-Dissipating the heat between the battery cells and bond the modules to the heat sink is one goal of the adhesive.
-The adhesive ensures no water ingress which could cause short circuits or damage to components.
-A key feature the adhesive must have is high dielectric strength to provide good electrical resistance and prevent arcing.
+Of course, dissipating the heat between the battery cells and bonding the modules to the heat sink are goals of the adhesive.
+In addition, the adhesive ensures no water ingress, which could cause short circuits or damage to components.
+Another key feature the adhesive must have is high dielectric strength to provide good electrical resistance and prevent arcing.